-Introduction to Screenwriting Workshop November 5th - December 17th
+Introduction to Screenwriting Virtual Workshop June 8th - July 20th

-*Capacity for this 6-week workshop is 20 students.
+*Capacity for this 6-week virtual workshop is 30 students.
+This is an online workshop.

 Screenplays are the starting point for any film - small or large.
 From seasoned writers to beginners wanting to dip their toes, this course covers the fundamentals of screenwriting, concepts and tips from Ohio University lecturer Graham Holford.